ElCattivo13/JIST17-ConDL/README.md

 $> java -jar JConHT.jar Bank.owl -v
 ~~~

-This schould result in a message `The context ontology is not consistent`.
+This should result in a message `The context ontology is not consistent`.

 ## Reproduceable Benchmark